jkeohan/scatterplot-workshop/README.md

 const height = node.clientHeight;
 ```

-Finally we append the svg.
+Finally we append the svg and set it's height and width.

 ```